genomicsclass/book/pages/matrix_operations.md

 \end{pmatrix}
 $$

-By this definition the identity always has to have the same number of rows as columns or be what we call a square matrix.
+By this definition, the identity always has to have the same number of rows as columns or be what we call a square matrix.

 If you follow the matrix multiplication rule above, you notice this works out: